 The problem with the present system of executive-police oversight is its lack of overarching vision and coherence.
-Police commentators tend too easily to fall into propolice and anti-police camps and these polarized groups tend to talk at each other rather than too each other.2 Governance and institutional structures reflect this bipolar situation.
+Police commentators tend too easily to fall into pro-police and anti-police camps and these polarized groups tend to talk at each other rather than too each other.
+Governance and institutional structures reflect this bipolar situation.
 Some mechanisms appear designed to ensure the police implement the direction of the government of the day while other mechanisms appear designed to ensure the police remain insulated from political interference.
 Some mechanisms view the police as a central instrument of enforcing the rule of law while others view it as a potential source of violations of the rule of law.
 In the debate surrounding executive-police relationships, it is crucial not to conflate concepts such as independence and autonomy or accountability and oversight.
 Oversight, for example, does not require independence.
 Independence, on the other hand, does require autonomy.
 Autonomy may or may not be inconsistent with accountability depending on the forms of governance, funding and transparency involved.
 Neither oversight nor accountability suggest control.
-Below, I attempt to disentangle these related but meaningfully distinct concepts in the context of executive-police dynamics.3
+Below, I attempt to disentangle these related but meaningfully distinct concepts in the context of executive-police dynamics.

-2 This dynamic is of course not new.
+&lt;sup>2 This dynamic is of course not new.
 See, for example, Alan Grant, "The Control of Police Behaviour" in Tarnopolsky (ed.), Some Civil Liberties Issues in the Seventies (Toronto: Osgoode Hall Law School, 1975), p.75.

 This paper is divided into three sections.
 In the first section, I sketch the apolitical and autonomous ideal type of executive-police relations as the best suited model for a constitutional democracy such as Canada.
 In the second section, I explore how this ideal is furthered or hindered by the current executive-police terrain in Canada, with special emphasis on the respective role of courts, administrative bodies and ministerial responsibility in the oversight of the executive-police relationship.
-Finally, in the third section, I discuss the implications of pursuing the apolitical and autonomous police model..
+The boundaries between the police and other aspects of the executive branch of government often turns on the distinction between police policy and police operations.
+I argue below that the policy/operation dichotomy is maintained not because it accords with a readily identifiable boundary but rather because we have yet to discover any other way of distinguishing legitimate government interests from illegitimate ones.
+In the third section, I take up the challenge of sketching the apolitical and autonomous police model as an alternative framework for discerning the boundary between legitimate and illegitimate executive involvement in policing.
+The goal of the ideal type I sketch is to create a legal, administrative and political climate in which neither the police nor the executive can unilaterally impose its will on the other, and in which, as a result, avenues for deliberation and dialogue must be pursued.